 What are some resources or how do you juggle students who question that?
-I had enough students who get accepted and then question whether they can actually do this.
+I’ve had so many students who get accepted and then question whether they can actually do this.
 It’s heartbreaking to see.

 One of the things is that I always turn the question back to them and I ask, “Do you want to do this?”
 That’s first and foremost because if you want to do it, you’re going to find a way to do it regardless of what you look at as perceived barriers to doing it.”
 My daughter was 3 to 5 when I went through the program.
 Was it difficult?
 Yeah, because you’re doing work and you’ve got this toddler.

 They are like, “Let’s do this.”
 You’re like, “I can’t.”
 You find ways to do it.
 I would sit on the ground and read.
 We’d watch TV together.
 She was doing the TV watching and I was doing the reading and that’s fine.
 If you think you’re too old to do it, you only got to think again because you’re not.
 The question I do turns that back to the student and goes, “Is this something you want to do?”